 George wanted to use all three colors of glue on his jar, which is just fine.

 I just made sure to tell him to keep them separate on the jar or all three colors together would probably make brown.
 He was very careful to paint the colors next to each other and not mix them all together.

-George painted the inside of this one, and Henry painted the outside of his jar.
+On their second jars, they each tried painting their jar the other way.
+George painted the inside of this one, and Henry painted the outside of his glass jar.

-Its always nice to see them being creative side by side.
+It’s always nice to see them being creative side by side.

-Getting along.
+They were even getting along.
 For the most part.